sirprize/scrubble/readme.md

 ## Adding Controllers

 Here's an example of a new controller for your app.
 It must implement `Sirprize\Scrubble\Controller\ControllerInterface` but by extending `Sirprize\Scrubble\Controller\AbstractController`, this implementation is already taken care of.
 We're merely left with the job of writing one single action method.
 It is the responsibility of this method to create, populate and return a response object.
 Note the `$template` variable in the method signature: it holds the template name from our route config.
 Remove this variable if your route does not pass in a template name.
 Also note how the service container is piped through to the template.
-This allows to request services directly from within templates which is convenient if no preliminary work by the controller is required (eg a config object etc)
+This allows to request services directly from within templates which can be convenient if no preliminary work by the controller is required (eg a config object etc)

     namespace MyScribbleApp\Controller\Frontend;